epfl-ada/ada-2023-project-advanceddataarsonists/README.md

 ## Research questions

 1. What is the proportion of actors that tend to play the same type of character across movies ?
-2. To what extent does the fact that an actor plays roles outside his comfort zone determine the success of his movies ?
+2. Is there a clear distribution shift in the perfromance of a movie when this actor is/isn't in his comfort zone ?
 3. Are there roles that are acclaimed only when they are played by a specific group of actors ?
-4. Does the ethnicity of an actor impact the distribution of his roles ?
+4. Which features of an actor impact the distribution of his roles ?

 ## Additional datasets